It is that time of year again. I think it begins 40 days before the holiday called Easter.

 As always, it is the heart attitude that matters.
 If you are doing it out of love for Christ and love for the oppressed and hungry, then it is likely a good thing!
 And indeed, YOU SHOULD BE DOING THAT YEAR ROUND.
 We all should be living year round in a way that pleases and honors God, giving Him glory in all things.

-As far as point #2 – there seems to be 2 potential scenarios (generally speaking): people either seem to give up a sin for 40 days, or they give up something that isn’t sinful, but they know is potentially a problem or represents a real sacrifice.
+As far as the second way people observe lent (giving up something) — there seems to be two scenarios (generally speaking): people either seem to give up a sin for 40 days, or they give up something that isn’t sinful, but they know is potentially a problem or represents a real sacrifice.

-Let me just say, you should be repenting of and turning from sin daily and a 40 day commitment is almost more insulting than the idea that you just continue in it.
-The presumption that somehow your 40 day commitment means anything to God is horribly idolatrous and you probably ought to examine yourself more deeply to see if you are even born-again.
-Born-again believers do not plan their sin in this way without great consequence.
-If God is allowing you to literally give up a sin for 40 days then pick it right back up, then you may consider that the Holy Spirit does not dwell within you.
+Let me start by saying, you should be repenting of and turning from sin daily, and a 40-day commitment to doing so is almost more insulting to your Maker than the idea that you simply continue in the sin.
+The presumption that somehow your 40-day commitment means anything to God is horribly idolatrous and you probably ought to examine yourself more deeply to see if you are even born-again.
+Born-again believers do not plan their sin in this presumptive way.
+If God is allowing you to literally give up sin for 40 days then pick it right back up, then you may consider that the Holy Spirit does not dwell within you.

 - Giving up something and focusing on Christ more for the period of days.